rosedj1/CMSOfficeHours/Programming/Linux/BashScripting.md

 fi

 # Another example:
-if [ ! -e "${FILE}" ]; then  # Can also use double square brackets.
+if [ ! -e "${myfile}" ]; then  # Can also use double square brackets.
-    echo "${FILE} does not exist." else
+    echo "File does not exist."
+elif [ -s "${myfile}" ]; then
+    echo "File exists and is not empty." else
-    echo "You betcha, don'tcha know." fi
+    echo "This should never be printed." fi

+# Yet another example:
+overwrite=true
+if [ ! -e "myfile.txt" ] || test overwrite; then
+    echo -n > "myfile.txt"
+fi

 (sleep 3 && echo 'I just woke up') >/tmp/output.txt &  # group commands and redirect stdout!

-# You can be really fancy:
+# Get fancy: if cmd1 is true, then cmd2 executes, otherwise cmd3.
+cmd1 && cmd2 || cmd3
+# E.g.
-test -f /etc/resolv.con && echo "$FILE exists." || echo "$FILE doesn't exist." cmd1 && cmd2 || cmd3
+test -f /etc/resolv.con && echo "$FILE exists." || echo "$FILE doesn't exist."
-# if cmd1 is true, then cmd2 executes, otherwise cmd3.

 ###################
 #--- for loops ---#